Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/input/tangent.rst

 Direction Type
-   The tangent direction can be derived from a cylindrical projection around the X, Y, or Z axis (Radial), or from a manually created UV Map for full control.
+   The tangent direction can be derived from a cylindrical projection around the X, Y, or Z axis (radial), or from a manually created UV Map for full control.

 Outputs